-Due to the high variability of hydrometeorological phenomena not all the potentially available resources can be harnessed and made utilisable.
+Due to the high variability of hydro meteorological phenomena not all the potentially available resources can be harnessed and made utilisable.
 The overwhelming interest of the State is to bring, by physical and managerial measures, as much of the potentially available resources into beneficial utilisation as is physically and economically feasible.
 The resources shall be conserved and the availability for use augmented by measures for maximising retention and minimising losses.
 Following actions shall be taken for maximising water availability:

-a.
-Comprehensive and integrated water resource planning shall be done for the State on the basis of hydrological units i.e. basin or a sub-basin.
+- a.
+Comprehensive and integrated water resource planning shall be done for the State on the basis of hydrological units i.e. basin or a subbasin. - b.

-- b.
 Water resources potentials, both surface and ground, shall be assessed. - c.
 Basin-wise and State-level water resources development and environmental plans shall be prepared. - d.
-Water resources development projects shall be prioritised on economic, social and financial criteria to aid in budget allocation. - e.
+Water resources development projects shall be prioritized on economic, social and financial criteria to aid in budget allocation.

+- e.
 Waste water reclamation shall be considered in all basin plans. - f.
 Efficient water application and utilisation practices shall be encouraged. - g.
-A Central Planning Authority for policy related issues for integrated water resources development and management shall be created. - h.
-Traditional water harvesting practices shall be preserved and encouraged. - i.
-Projects for artificial recharge of ground water shall be prepared. - j.
-Inter basin transfer projects shall be prepared based on a State-wide perspective, after taking into account the requirements within the basins. - k.
-The case for full utilisation of State's share in Ganga waters shall be pursued.
+A Central Planning Authority for policy related issues for integrated water resources development and management with respect to qualitative and quantitative aspects of water shall be created.
+Construction of a new scheme in the catchment area of any existing irrigation project should be taken up only after careful examination of its effect on the existing project. - h.
+Traditional water harvesting structures shall be preserved and encouraged.
+Roof top water harvesting, storm water harvesting, recycling and reuse of waste waters shall be promoted. - i.
+Projects for artificial recharge of ground water shall be undertaken on extensive basis. - j.
+Inter basin transfer projects shall be prepared based on a State wide perspective, after taking into account the requirements within the basins. - k.
+The case for full utilisation of state's share in Ganga, Rabi-Beas-Sutlej, Yamuna, Chambal, Mahi and other inter state waters, including Inter Linking of Rivers shall be pursued.